maciej-gurban/responsive-bootstrap-toolkit/README.md

 ### Migrating from an older version

-Refer to the [changelog](https://github.com/maciej-gurban/responsive-bootstrap-toolkit/blob/master/CHANGELOG.md) for a list of improvements in each version of the library.
+Refer to the [changelog](https://github.com/maciej-gurban/responsive-bootstrap-toolkit/blob/master/CHANGELOG.md) for a list of changes in each version of the library.

 ### JavaScript features
 #### Basic usage: